 Some ongoing art projects include: OS – Real or Imagined, a series of altered maps based on Ordnance Survey’s 1:50k mapping of the British Isles; These are the Hands, a residency at Oxford’s University Hospitals exploring the relationship between carers and the patient; Artist Assistants, Art created by unknown people; Gant (but not forgotten), lost gloves now found; Signposts for the Imagination, real roadsigns in aluminium and vinyl; The Encyclopedia of Tony, a complete history of my life assembled from memory, etc…

-He was the first person with his genetic make-up to use a pencil and paints.
-He was also one of the first users of Apple’s Macintosh computer (1985) and has experimented with digital tools ever since.
+He was also one of the first users of Apple’s Macintosh computer (1985) in the UK and has experimented with digital tools ever since.
 He created a floppy disk based portfolio in 1986 before anyone had the means to read it.
 His technology experience lead to building a design and technology consultancy practice.
-He also lectured at Loughborough University and DeMontfort University.
+He lectured at Loughborough and DeMontfort Universities.
 As a result of his skills he was headhunted to work in three quite distinct industries (Print&Repro – Scitex, Video – Quantel, and Computing – Apple, Inc).
 All three companies were world leaders in use of technology for creative ends.
 The boundaries of these once distinct industries are now all blurred but this has left Tony distinctly focused.

 In 2002 he founded Art Meets Matter Ltd to create the things he’d previously only thought about.
 He designed one of the most successful projects based on the now classic Penguin paperback designed in 1935.
 In 2012 he founded Impossible Things Ltd to create and explore virtual projects and ideas and develop his studio practice as an Artist.